QuineDot/rust-learning/src/m-rpitit-alikes.md

 # `async` and returning `impl Trait`

 A lot can be said about `async fn` and returning `impl Trait`; more than can be covered here.
-But something to be particularly aware of is how they nearly invisibly introduce borrow relationships in function signatures.
+But something to be particularly aware of is how they introduce borrowing relationships to function signatures in a nearly invisible way.

 ## About `-> impl Trait` and implicit capturing